Lethal injection: Cruel and unusual

 On occasion, difficulties inserting the intravenous needles have also occurred, with personnel sometimes taking over half an hour to find a suitable vein.
 Typically, the difficulty is found in convicts with type 2 diabetes or a history of intravenous drug use.
 Opponents argue that excessive time taken to insert intravenous lines is tantamount to cruel and unusual punishment.
-In addition, opponents point to instances where the intravenous line has failed, or when adverse reactions to drugs or unnecessary delays have happened during the process of execution.
+In addition, opponents point to instances where the intravenous line has failed or when adverse reactions to drugs or unnecessary delays have happened during the process of execution.

 On December 13, 2006, Angel Nieves Diaz was not executed successfully in Florida using a standard lethal-injection dose.
 Diaz was 55 years old and had been sentenced to death for murder.
 Diaz did not succumb to the lethal dose even after 35 minutes, necessitating a second dose of drugs to complete the execution.
 At first, a prison spokesman denied Diaz had suffered pain and claimed the second dose was needed because Diaz had some sort of liver disease.
-After performing an autopsy, the medical examiner, Dr. William Hamilton, stated that Diaz's liver appeared normal, but that the needle had pierced through Diaz's vein into his flesh.
+After performing an autopsy, the medical examiner, William Hamilton, stated that Diaz's liver appeared normal, but that the needle had pierced through Diaz's vein into his flesh.
 The deadly chemicals had subsequently been injected into soft tissue rather than into the vein.
 Two days after the execution, then-Governor Jeb Bush suspended all executions in the state and appointed a commission "to consider the humanity and constitutionality of lethal injections."
 The ban was lifted by Governor Charlie Crist when he signed the death warrant for Mark Dean Schwab on July 18, 2007.
 On November 1, 2007, the Florida Supreme Court unanimously upheld the state's lethal-injection procedures.

-A study published in 2007 in PLOS Medicine suggested that "the conventional view of lethal injection leading to an invariably peaceful and painless death is questionable".
+A study published in 2007 in PLOS Medicine suggested that "the conventional view of lethal injection leading to an invariably peaceful and painless death is questionable."

 The execution of Romell Broom was abandoned in Ohio on September 15, 2009, after prison officials failed to find a vein after two hours of trying on his arms, legs, hands, and ankle.
 This stirred up more intense debate in the United States about lethal injection.
 Broom's execution was later rescheduled for March 2022, but he died in 2020 before the sentence could be carried out.